-- A. Ferry Point.
-The Ferry Point IHZ overlays that portion of the Residence A, Marine Commercial MC and Shopping Center Business B-2 Districts delineated on the Zoning Map, and encompasses a Mixed Use MU Subzone as shown on the Zoning Map. - 1.
-"Ferry Crossing" (Phase I of Ferry Point IHZ).
-For the purposes of the Housing for Economic Development Program, "Ferry Crossing" (Phase I of Ferry Point IHZ) overlays property known as Assessor's Map 45/Lot 3 (45 Ferry Road).
+- Ferry Point Mixed-use MU Subzone.
+The Ferry Point Mixed Use MU Subzone overlays that portion of the Residence A, Marine Commercial MC and Shopping Center Business B-2 Districts as the Ferry Point IHZ delineated on the Zoning Map.
+Within the Ferry Point Mixed Use MU Subzone, the following Incentive Housing Developments have been approved for the purposes of the Housing for Economic Development Program. - a.
+"Ferry Crossing" Incentive Housing Development.
+(Phase I of Ferry Point Mixed-use MU IHZ) overlays property known as Assessor's Map 45/Lot 3 (45 Ferry Road).

-54.2 Approval of IHZ or Subzones
+54.2 APPROVAL OF IHZ OR SUBZONES